The new Suunto SPARTAN TRAINER looks to be a great addition to the SPARTAN line.

 - There’s an optical HR sensor and it’s the exact same Valencell model as on the SPARTAN SPORT WHR, just turned through 180 degrees.
 The exact nature of the hardware integration MIGHT cause it to perform differently.
 We’ll address that in a review some time soon.

 - The GPS chip is entirely different from the AMBIT3 and entirely different from other SPARTANs.
 It is the MEDIATEK MT3339.
-This is a non-GLONASS chip but it features enhanced urban performance features as well as ultra-low power consumption.
+This is a non-GLONASS chip and NOT the same as the other, larger SPARTANs.
+But it features enhanced urban performance features as well as ultra-low power consumption.
 I believe the Fenix 5 uses the MT3333 which is GLONASS-enabled and GALILEO-ready, ie same as the F3.
 Actual GPS running performance for the TRAINER, however, will also depend on hardware integration and software factors.

 - It’s for “smaller-wristed people”: 46 x 46 x 15.7 mm or 1.81 x 1.81 x 0.62″, ie very slightly smaller than the Fenix 5.